All Things Bedding: How to Properly Clean & Care for the Things you Sleep On

 - Take care not to wash too many sheets, pillows and other forms of bedding together, to prevent the washing machine from becoming unbalanced.

 Never wash your sheets with towels.
 Towels can produce lint during the washing and drying cycle, which can leave you de-linting your linens before putting them back on your bed.

 Add a cup of vinegar to your rinse cycle whenever cleaning your sheets.
-Vinegar helps whiten whites, brighten other colors, and kill bacteria.
+Vinegar helps whiten whites, brighten other colours, and kill bacteria.
 Vinegar can even soften your sheets.

 With all the concern about keeping your bedding clean, it’s easy to forget about the mattress.
-Mattresses can harbor dust and allergens in much the same way as any other form of bedding.
-A dirty mattress can also impact your bedroom’s indoor air quality, and can impact your sleep as much as any other type of bedding.
+Mattresses can harbour dust and allergens in much the same way as any other form of bedding.
+A dirty mattress can also impact your bedroom’s indoor air quality and can impact your sleep as much as any other type of bedding.

 Caring for your mattress involves different levels of care at different times, so keep track of how you’re caring for your mattress and when.
 Mark your calendar when you vacuum its surface or turn the mattress over, so you’ll know when you need to do it again.

 Mattresses are expected to last for years.
 In the life of a mattress, anything from food to urine to blood could potentially be spilled on your mattress.
 Because mattresses are so hard to clean, prevention and protection are very important.

 First and foremost, get a mattress cover.
 There are many different types of mattress covers you can choose from.

 If you have pets or children, purchase a waterproof mattress cover, even if the mattress is used only by adults.
 You never know what might happen on that mattress over many years.
 A sick child could eat (and spill) soup on it someday, or a pet could have an accident.

 If you’re an allergy sufferer, select a hypoallergenic model that claims to be easy to wash.